anttijuu/PluginDllDemo/README.md

 ## TODO

 * Works on macOS and Ubuntu, check that also works on Windows.
 In Win 10 with Visual Studio dev tools should be easy since Visual Studio nowadays support bash shells and importing projects from cmake files.
-* Modify the main and plugin dll libraries to use native data types only for better binary compatibility across compilers and platforms.
+* Modify the main and plugin dll libraries to use basic data types only for better binary compatibility across compilers and platforms.
+* Check if there are any issues with various char sets and languages.

 ## Who to talk to